manonberriche/manonberriche.github.io/research.md

 ## Conference Presentations

 * **Berriche**, M. (2020).
-“What’s your source?”
-Lay People’s Arguments And Expertise In Reaction To Vaccination (Mis)information On Facebook. * EASST/4S*, Prague, Czech Republic.
-Presentation

-* **Berriche**, M. (2020).
 A Social Network Analysis To Study The Argumentative Interactions Between Pro And Anti-Vaxxers On Facebook. *International Network For Social Network Analysis (Sunbelt)*, Paris, France.
 Presentation.